Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Introduction

 To combat this challenge, we set out to perform a comprehensive survey of existing research on bias mitigation for ML models.
 We analyse \puball publications to identify practices applied in fairness research when creating bias mitigation methods.
 In particular, we consider the datasets to which bias mitigation methods are applied, the metrics used to determine the degree of bias, and the approaches used for benchmarking the effectiveness of bias mitigation methods.
 By doing so, we allow practitioners to focus their effort on creating bias mitigation methods rather than requiring a lot of time to determine their experimental setup (e.g., which datasets to test on, which benchmark to consider).

-To the best of our knowledge, this is the first survey to systematically and comprehensively cover bias mitigation methods and their evaluation.
-To summarize, the contribution of this survey are: \begin{enumerate} \item we provide a comprehensive overview of the research on bias mitigation methods for ML classifiers; \item we introduce the experimental design details for evaluating existing bias mitigation methods; \item we identify challenges and opportunities for future research on bias mitigation methods. \item we make the collected paper repository public, to allow for future replication and manual investigation of our results~\cite{homepage}. \end{enumerate}
+To the best of our knowledge, this is the most comprehensive survey to systematically search and cover bias mitigation methods and their empirical evaluation.
+To summarize, the contributions of this survey are: \begin{enumerate} \item we provide a comprehensive overview of the research on bias mitigation methods for ML classifiers; \item we introduce the experimental design details for evaluating existing bias mitigation methods; \item we identify challenges and opportunities for future research on bias mitigation methods. \item we make the collected paper repository public, to allow for future replication and manual investigation of our results: \url{https://solar.cs.ucl.ac.uk/os/softwarefairness.html}. \end{enumerate}

 The rest of this paper is structured as follows.
 Section \ref{section_background} presents an overview of related surveys.
 The search methodology is described in Section \ref{section_method}.
 Sections \ref{section:algs}-\ref{section:benchmarking} describe research on bias mitigation methods.
-Challenges that the field of fairness research and bias mitigation methods face are discussed in Section \ref{section_discussion}.
+Opportunities and challenges that the field of fairness research and bias mitigation methods face are discussed in Section \ref{section:discussion}.
+Section \ref{section:recommendations} provides recommendations to practitioners, distilled from the collected publications.
 Section \ref{section_conclusion} concludes this survey.